The-Music-Makers/robotic-recorder-player/README.md

 ## Citation

-If you use this package for research, please cite [the paper](https://eprints.lincoln.ac.uk/id/eprint/49154/):
+If you use this project for research, please cite [the paper](https://eprints.lincoln.ac.uk/id/eprint/49154/):

 ```
 @inproceedings{bennett2022woodwind,